Students' union: Europe

-While each students' union varies by countries the European Students' Union is an umbrella organization of 45 national unions of students from 36 European countries.
+While each country for the most part has its own national students' union, the European Students' Union is an umbrella organization of 45 national unions of students from 36 European countries.

 Armenia

 The Armenian National Students Association was established in September 2003 and represents 90 thousand students across Armenia.
 It is a member of the European Students' Union.
+The National Youth Council of Armenia was established in 1997 and represents 70 student and youth structures throughout Armenia.

 Denmark

 In Denmark the higher education system comprises two parallel sectors: universities and university colleges of applied sciences (e.g. nursing and engineering schools or teachers' colleges).
 Universities are characterised by scientific research and the highest education based thereon.
 University colleges of applied sciences are oriented towards working life and base their operations on the high vocational skill requirements set by it.
-These vocational institutions offer 3-4 year 'professional bachelor's degrees'.
+These vocational institutions offer 3–4 year 'professional bachelor's degrees'.
 Besides that there are a number of art schools.
 Universities belong under the Ministry of Science, University Colleges belong under the Ministry of Education, and the Art Schools belong under the Ministry of Culture.
 There are 12 universities at the moment, but in 2006 there is a major merger process going on to make fewer, bigger institutions.
 The student unions at universities (and some of the art schools' student unions) are generally members of the National Union of Students in Denmark which represents these students on the national level.

 Every university has a student union (In Danish, Studenterråd).
 Membership is not mandatory.
 The student unions are funded by the university and the Ministry of Science on the basis of the percentage of votes received every year at the university election.
 The student union is autonomous, its internal life organized by its by-laws.
 The student unions are responsible for all representation of the students and elect the student members of different administrative organs.
 They usually coordinate and finance the activities of smaller, more specialized student organizations.
 For the financing of their activities, some student unions exact a membership fee and/or engage in different businesses.

 In the Ministry of Culture institutions there are also local student organisations.
 In the Ministry of Education institutions, The student activities are very much related to a student division of the Labor Union in the different areas.
 For instance, the teachers' students are organised in the national labor union for teachers and so forth.

 The Upper-Secondary schools (In Danish, Gymnasier), It is in Denmark a law that there has to be a student council at the Upper-Secondary schools.
 The student councils are organized in the following organisations: